 On January 1, 2018, the Company adopted Accounting Standards Update ("ASU") 2014-09 and its related amendments (collectively, "ASC 606") using the modified retrospective method applied to contracts which were not completed as of January 1, 2018.
-Revenues for reporting periods beginning after January 1, 2018 are presented under ASC 606, while prior period amounts continue to be reported under previous revenue recognition guidance.
 See Note 3 for additional discussion of the Company's revenue.

 The timing of revenue recognition may differ from contract billing or payment schedules, resulting in revenues that have been earned but not billed ("unbilled revenue") or amounts that have been billed, but not earned ("deferred revenue").
-The Company had \$42.1 million and \$56.2 million, respectively, of unbilled revenue included in accounts receivable, net in the consolidated balance sheets at December 31, 2019 and 2018.
-The Company had \$1.3 million and \$4.1 million, respectively, of unbilled revenue included in receivables from related parties in the consolidated balance sheets at December 31, 2019 and 2018.
-The Company had \$7.2 million and \$4.3 million, respectively, of deferred revenue included in accrued expenses and other current liabilities in the consolidated balance sheets at December 31, 2019 and 2018.
+The Company had \$32.3 million and \$42.1 million, respectively, of unbilled revenue included in accounts receivable, net in the consolidated balance sheets at December 31, 2020 and 2019.
+The Company had \$1.5 million and \$1.3 million, respectively, of unbilled revenue included in receivables from related parties, net in the consolidated balance sheets at December 31, 2020 and 2019.
+The Company had \$8.3 million and \$7.2 million, respectively, of deferred revenue included in accrued expenses and other current liabilities in the consolidated balance sheets at December 31, 2020 and 2019.